sensu/sensu-docs/content/sensu-go/5.21/integrations/alerting/slack.md

 Follow [Send Slack alerts with handlers][2] to send alerts to Slack in the channel #monitoring by configuring a handler named `slack` to a check named `check-cpu`.

-You can also try the Slack integration in our [Learn Sensu in 15 minutes][3] tutorial.

 ## Slack integration specification

 Spec placeholder

 ## Interactive tutorial

-Tutorial placeholder
+Try the Slack integration in our [Learn Sensu in 15 minutes][3] tutorial.

 [1]: https://bonsai.sensu.io/assets/sensu/sensu-slack-handler